markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 134 files with 14,059 lines of code that haven’t been ported, so there is still long way to go.
+There are 132 files with 13,937 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

 ### 6 October 2020

 - Port `CreateDivTree` from `TestUtil.java`
+- Port `BuildTreeClone` from `TreeCloneBuilder.java`

 ### 5 October 2020